maazahmed23456/Design-of-SAR-ADC/README.md

 ## Future Work

-- Design the remaining SAR logic block and Capactive DAC
-- Perfrom prelayout simulation of everythihng together to show working of SAR ADC
 - Perform the layout of each components and perfrom post layout simulation and verify , Complete LVS and DRC

 1. **Enhance SNDR and SFDR:** Use optimized capacitor sizing and layout to minimize mismatch, enhancing signal-to-noise distortion ratio (SNDR) and spurious free dynamic range (SFDR).